cdot/SVGcut/README.md

 bunch of defaults, many of which you will probably change to create your own set of defaults.
 You can save these defaults for use in other projects by selecting `Template only` when you save your project.
-If you save a template called `default` in the browser, it will automatically be loaded whenever you start up.
+If you save a template called `defaults` in the browser, it will automatically be loaded whenever you start up.
 You might have a number of different tool configurations; you can save them the same way, giving them meaningful names.